Last Updated on December 10, 2021 by Forest Master

 Written by Lucy Goodfellow

-In this article, we will discuss the sawhorse and advise you on how to carefully select the best product for you.
+In this article, we will discuss the log sawhorse and advise you on how to carefully select the best product for you.

 What is a Sawhorse?

 A sawhorse, also known as a Mule, is most commonly a beam with four legs used to support wood for sawing.
-Two sawhorses can be used to create a scaffold which is then able to support wood for storage purposes.
+Two sawhorses can be used to create a scaffold that is then able to support wood for storage purposes.
 However, modern sawhorses now have a metal base meaning they are more sturdy and will last for longer.